 The district will take such disciplinary action as it deems necessary and appropriate to end harassment and to prevent its reoccurrence.
-Such disciplinary action will be consistent with state and federal law.
-When deemed appropriate by the district, the district shall provide support and/or assistance for individuals who have been subjected to harassment in the district's educational environment.
+Such disciplinary action will be consistent with state and federal law, and in compliance with district discipline policies and procedures.
+When appropriate, the district shall provide, or continue to provide, supportive measures for individuals involved in the complaint.